Skip to main content

 where graphPattern is a string describing an RDF graph pattern where variables are prefixed with a ?.

 Graph patterns consist of one or more triples separated by a dot (.) and each triple consists of a subject, predicate and object node.
 Each node can be either a variable (using a question mark ?var prefix), a URI (using the <https://...> or a literal (using quotes "hello").
-More information on graph patterns can be found in:
+Graph Pattern syntax is based on W3C's SPARQL 1.1 basic graph patterns.

 As an example, assume graphPattern is the following graph pattern: